MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 ## Meaningless Text

-The Facilities floor plan contains text that, though presumably meaningful to Facilities staff, are meaningless to me and just add clutter.
+The Facilities floor plan contains text that, though presumably meaningful to Facilities staff, are meaningless to me, and just add clutter.

 Unfortunately, these are not SVG text elements but instead are drawn